 Despite their developmental differences, children as young as eight years old are subject to the same harsh sex offender registration and notification restrictions as adults.
 Sex offender registries stigmatize and isolate children, ensuring that their youthful indiscretions follow them into adulthood, limiting their opportunities for healthy growth, and exacerbating the kinds of vulnerabilities that our juvenile justice system tries to protect.
 When youth are put on registries, their names, photos and addresses are often made public, leading to violence, stigmatization, psychological harm, homelessness, and unemployment.

-Through her Stoneleigh Fellowship, Nicole Pittman is using policy reform and narrative shifting to change the U.S.’s responses to child sexual offending behavior.
-Nicole argues that, rather than using valuable resources to punish kids who harm, they should be redirected to evidence-based treatments and interventions that disrupt cycles of trauma and bring healing to communities.
+Through her Stoneleigh Fellowship, Nicole Pittman used policy reform and narrative shifting to change the U.S.’s responses to child sexual offending behavior.
+Nicole argued that, rather than using valuable resources to punish kids who harm, they should be redirected to evidence-based treatments and interventions that disrupt cycles of trauma and bring healing to communities.

 - Establish the Center on Youth Registration Reform (CYRR), the first and only national center devoted to providing jurisdictions with technical, legal, and programmatic assistance as they remove youth from registries.